-Ms. Jaros joined American Shipping Company as Controller in July 2008.
-Ms. Jaros has over 15 years of corporate financial experience including financial reporting, analysis and budgeting.
-Ms. Jaros was employed by Aker Philadelphia Shipyard as its Accounting Supervisor prior to joining AMSC.
+Leigh Jaros joined AMSC as Controller in July 2008 and was employed by Philly Shipyard as its Accounting Supervisor from January 2007, prior to joining AMSC.
+Ms. Jaros has multiple years of corporate finance and accounting experience including financial reporting, analysis and budgeting.
 Ms. Jaros holds a Bachelor of Science in Finance and Economics from West Chester University.
-Ms. Jaros is a U.S. citizen and holds zero shares of stock in the Company.
+Ms. Jaros is a U.S. citizen and holds 2,000 shares in the Company.